danskyr/langchain-ha-bridge/README.md

 2. **Home Assistant Proxy Component**: A lightweight custom component for Home Assistant
    - Forwards conversation requests from Home Assistant to the LangChain server
    - Returns responses back to Home Assistant

+Additionally, the following need to be available:
+3. Whisper (`cd services/whisper; docker-compose up -d`)
+4. Piper (`cd services/piper; docker-compose up -d`)
+5. Ollama (`cd services/ollama; docker-compose up -d`, or `brew install ollama` and `ollama serve`)
+   - Additionally, you will need to download relevant models for testing/use.

 The LangChain agent itself uses a two-stage approach: